non-npc/Stellaris-Map-Editor/README.md

 ## Nebula Editing

 Nebulas can be added and resized from the Nebula tab.
+Adding a nebula will position it at 0,0 then you can change its x/y and size.

 ![Nebula Editing](images/screen7.png)